55 Wall Street: Custom house

 By 1861, the New York Custom House was looking to relocate from 26 Wall Street (now Federal Hall) to 55 Wall Street.
 The federal government signed a lease with the Merchants' Exchange in February 1862, intending to move into the building that May, when the Merchants' Exchange was set to move out.
 The architect William A. Potter then renovated the building.
 The custom house moved to 55 Wall Street starting in August 1862.
 The agency's departments were relocated one at a time; the relocation was completed by December 1862.
 Clerks were situated in the central rotunda under the dome, while cashiers and auditors worked in the corner offices.
+The building's original fourth story was added around this time, about 20 years after the building had been completed.
 The proximity of 55 Wall Street to the Subtreasury, which had moved into the old custom house at 26 Wall Street, was particularly beneficial, since the custom house had to make payments in gold.
 The federal government bought 55 Wall Street outright in 1865.
 The building also housed other tenants, including the American Bank Note Company, who operated a currency printing plant in the penthouse between 1862 and 1867.

-In February 1888, William J. Fryer Jr., superintendent of repairs of New York City's federal-government buildings, wrote to the United States Department of the Treasury's Supervising Architect about the "old, damp, ill-lighted, badly ventilated" quarters at 55 Wall Street.
+The Custom House on Wall Street had become overcrowded by 1887.
+William J. Fryer Jr., superintendent of repairs of New York City's federal-government buildings, wrote to the United States Department of the Treasury's Supervising Architect in February 1888 about the "old, damp, ill-lighted, badly ventilated" quarters at 55 Wall Street.
 Architecture and Building magazine called the letter "worthy of thoughtful investigation".
 This led to an act of Congress which authorized the selection of a site for a new custom house and appraiser's warehouse.
 Soon after, Fryer presented his report to the New York State Chamber of Commerce.
 The Chamber said in 1889 that "We have not seriously considered the removal of the present Custom House proper, since it is well located, and, if found inadequate, can easily be easily be enlarged to meet all the wants of the Government for an indefinite time to come."
 By the end of the century, the custom house's proximity to the Subtreasury was no longer advantageous, as it was easier to use a check or certificate to make payments on revenue than to pay with gold.